MSP Exit Clauses: Planning Your Off-Ramp

 The most critical exit element is getting your data and systems back.
 Ask the MSP: if we leave, what happens to our data?
 Can you export all of it?
 In what format?
 How long does export take?
 Is export included in the exit process or does it cost extra?

 Some MSPs make data export deliberately difficult.
-They might charge hourly for the time spent exporting.
-They might export in proprietary formats that are hard to use elsewhere.
-They might take weeks and claim they're too busy.
-Specify in your contract that data export is included in the service and should happen within a defined timeline—typically 5-10 business days is reasonable.
+They charge hourly for the time spent exporting.
+They export in proprietary formats that are hard to use elsewhere.
+They take weeks and claim they're too busy.
+Specify in your contract that data export is included in the service and should happen within a defined timeline, and 5 to 10 business days is reasonable.

 Ask about backup data.
 If the MSP has been managing your backups, you need those backups.
 What format are they in?
 Can you access them?
 Do you have the capability to restore them?
-Some vendors make backup data hostage—you can't access your backups without them doing the restoration work, which they charge for.
-This is a form of lock-in through data access.
+Some vendors make backup data hostage — you can't access your backups without them doing the restoration work, which they charge for.
+This is lock-in through data access.
 Specify that you have direct access to your backup data or that the MSP will provide it in a portable format.

 Ask about system configurations and documentation.
 When you leave, the MSP should provide documentation of how your systems are configured.
 This includes network diagrams, system documentation, security configurations, and any custom scripts or customizations they've created.
 Who owns this documentation?
 Can you use it if you move to another vendor?
 If the MSP owns it and refuses to share it, you can't transition smoothly.